Shapeshifting: Themes

-Shapeshifting may be used as a plot device, such as when Puss in Boots in the fairy tales tricks the ogre into becoming a mouse to be eaten.
-Shapeshifting may also include symbolic significance, like the Beast's transformation in Beauty and the Beast indicates Belle's ability to accept him despite his appearance.
+Shapeshifting may be used as a plot device, may also include symbolic significance.
+For example, the Beast's transformation in Beauty and the Beast indicates Belle's ability to accept him despite his appearance.
 When a form is taken on involuntarily, the thematic effect can be one of confinement and restraint; the person is bound to the new form.
 In extreme cases, such as petrifaction, the character is entirely disabled.
 On the other hand, voluntary shapeshifting can be a means of escape and liberation.
 Even when the form is not undertaken to resemble a literal escape, the abilities specific to the form allow the character to act in a manner that was previously impossible.

 Examples of this are in fairy tales.
 A prince who is forced into a bear's shape (as in East of the Sun and West of the Moon) is a prisoner, but a princess who takes on a bear's shape voluntarily to flee a situation (as in The She-Bear) escapes with her new shape.
 In the Earthsea books, Ursula K. Le Guin depicts an animal form as slowly transforming the wizard's mind, so that the dolphin, bear or other creature forgets it was human, making it impossible to change back.
 This makes an example of a voluntary shapeshifting becoming an imprisoning metamorphosis.

 Beyond this, the uses of shapeshifting, transformation, and metamorphosis in fiction are as protean as the forms the characters take on.
-Some are rare, such as Italo Calvino's "The Canary Prince" is a Rapunzel variant in which shape-shifting is used to gain access to the tower.